Senior Global Director of Country Operations

 Strengthen Country Operations

-- Partner with CDs to ensure offices are well-structured, compliant and able to deliver impact at scale
+- Ensure country offices are well-structured, compliant and able to deliver impact at scale, in partnership with CDs

 - Provide operational support to CDs across financial management, people/HR, compliance, procurement, administration, IT, security.

-- Support new country and project office setups, and responsible wind-downs.
+- Lead new country and project office setups, and responsible wind-downs.

 - Facilitate evolution of country office organigrams and talent management systems to strengthen leadership and long-term sustainability.